heclak/community-a4e-c/README.md

   - The controls indicator's nosewheel caster indicator now displays logarithmically, making it easier to see those early changes in castering and better reflect nosewheel sensetivity to turn rate. *(thanks, Drofseh)*.
   - Trim speed settings in the special menu are now adjustable by individually for pitch, roll and yaw, with percentage sliders for each instead of presets from a drop-down. *(thanks Drofseh)*
   - Refactored the special menu for easier editing in the future.
+  - Kneeboard Manual:
+    - Added additional guidance and notes on AN/APR-23 RHWS (ECM) operation.
 - **Sounds:**
   - Improved input response and dynamic range of AN/APR-23 PRF Volume, AN/APR-23 Missile Alert Volume, Shrike/Sidewinder Volume, and TACAN Volume knobs.
   - Reduced the relative volume of the APR-25 operational "hum".